-- (1) Seamen holding a seaman's identity document referred to in the Convention concerning Seafarers' National Identity Documents (Treaty Series of the Statute Book of Finland 64/1970) have the right to go ashore at the place where the port is located without a travel document or visa during the time the ship on which they are serving usually remains in port.
-Seamen shall return to the ship before it proceeds to another port of call. - (2) Members of the crew of an aircraft have the right to enter and leave the country in conjunction with a flight that is part of their normal engagement without a travel document or visa if they hold an identity document with a photograph issued by the aviation authorities of the home country as referred to in Annex 9 of the Convention on International Civil Aviation (Treaty Series of the Statute Book of Finland 11/1949).
+Seamen holding a seaman's identity document referred to in the Convention concerning Seafarers' National Identity Documents (Treaty Series of the Statute Book of Finland 64/1970) have the right to go ashore at the place where the port is located without a travel document and visa during the time the ship on which they are serving usually remains in port.
+Seamen shall return to the ship before it proceeds to another port of call.

+Members of the crew of an aircraft have the right to enter and leave the country in conjunction with a flight that is part of their normal engagement without a travel document and visa if they hold an identity document with a photograph issued by the aviation authorities of the home country as referred to in Annex 9 of the Convention on International Civil Aviation (Treaty Series of the Statute Book of Finland 11/1949).
 Members of the crew of an aircraft shall leave the country on the next scheduled flight under their engagement.

-(3) Railway employees engaged in railway shipments may travel to a cross-border handover point on the train and stay at the cross-border handover point if they produce an identity document with a photograph as separately agreed in the agreement on railway transit traffic between Finland and country or are considered a danger to public order and security or public health do not have the right to enter or reside in the country specified in subsections 1 to 3.
+Railway employees engaged in railway shipments may travel to a cross-border handover point on the train and stay at the cross-border handover point if they produce an identity document with a photograph as separately agreed in the agreement on railway transit traffic between Finland and Russia (Treaty Series of the Statute Book of Finland 48/1997).

+Seamen or members of an aircraft or train crew who have been prohibited from entering the country or are considered a danger to public order and security or public health do not have the right to enter or reside in the country specified in subsections 1 to 3.